librato/librato-metrics-taps/README.md

 metrics_1h.yaml: 3600
 ```

 The interval file must be specified using the `--interval-file <interval-file-path>` option.
+A sample interval file is contained in the examples folder.

 ## Contributing to librato-metrics-taps